Thin Plate Spline Surface Reconstruction via the Method of Matched Sections: Introduction

 where $\Delta$ is the Laplace operator, and $q(x,y)$ represents external data terms or constraints.
 The solution to \eqref{eq:biharmonic_equation} for $q(x,y)=0$ automatically provides the minimum of the energy functional \eqref{eq:energy_functional}.

-The term and technique of the thin plate spline (TPS) is very popular \cite{Harder1972, Bookstein2002, Zhao2022} it is often restricted to a linear combination of radial basis functions (RBFs) \cite{Buhmann2000, Carr2001}.
-These particular solutions, $W_r = A \cdot r^2 \ln r$, satisfy \eqref{eq:biharmonic_equation} everywhere except at constraint points, with $r$ being the local radial distance $r$ (counted with respect to the point of force application) and $A$ an unknown constant related to the value of the force.
+The term and technique of the thin plate spline (TPS) is very popular \cite{Harder1972, Bookstein2002, Zhao2022}; however, it is often restricted to a linear combination of radial basis functions (RBFs) \cite{Buhmann2000, Carr2001}.
+These particular solutions,

+satisfy \eqref{eq:biharmonic_equation} everywhere except at constraint points, with $r$ being the local radial distance $r$ (counted with respect to the point of force application) and $A$ an unknown constant related to the value of the force.

 These functions might have some advantages over their counterparts, but they do not provide a solution to the boundary value problem, which additionally requires the general solution of the homogeneous equation \eqref{eq:biharmonic_equation}.
 The problem with the application of the radial functions is that they lead to a dense matrix and therefore have a high computational cost.
 Furthermore, the problem may become ill-conditioned due to the global character of the thin-plate radial functions \cite{Chen2012, Majdisova2017}.
 The main drawback of the thin-plate radial function method, however, is its inability to account for constraints at the boundaries.